Setting Up Verkada Helix

 • The maximum number of characters per field is 20.

-Once the event type has been created, users will be able to start posting 3rd party data to Command by following the event type's schema.
-Attributes must match the schema relating to the attribute name and also its corresponding data type.
+Once the Event Type has been created, users will be able to start posting 3rd party data to Command by using their defined Event Type schema.
+The attributes used in the API POST request when generating the Helix Events must match those defined in the schema - both in terms of their respective names and data types.

-The method of creation for these custom events is through a POST request, sent to https://api.verkada.com/cameras/v1/video_tagging/event.
+Creating Helix Events is done through a POST request, sent to https://api.verkada.com/cameras/v1/video_tagging/event.

 To successfully post an event, users will need to input the following information: